sunian/donations/README.md

 # donations

-1. Export the donations Google Sheet into 2 CSVs
+1. Export the donations Google Sheet into 2 TSVs
     1. One for Checks
     1. One for Cash
-1. These CSVs should be on the Desktop with names
+1. These TSVs should be on the Desktop with names
-   1. `donations - check GFCC.csv`
+   1. `donations - check GFCC.tsv`
-   1. `donations - cash GFCC.csv`
+   1. `donations - cash GFCC.tsv`
 1. Run the `ReportGenerator` class, and answer the prompts.
 1. Look for the generated `.docx` or `.pdf` file(s) in the `exports` folder.